 There are no ongoing maintenance fees with Harmoney loans that are often charged by other lenders, but if you miss a payment, extra charges will be added to your account.
 A $15 fee applies for dishonoured payments, and if your account goes into arrears, you will encounter overdue fees.
 An overdue fee of $20 will be charged on the 6th, 36th, 66th, 96th and 120th day after your missed payment, and is applicable to any payment missed or not paid in full.

-How to apply for Harmoney loans
+How to apply for a loan from Harmoney

 Before applying for a Harmoney personal loan, compare rates, fees and terms with other lenders.
 You should also check that you meet the eligibility requirements and have the necessary documentation.
 You can start your application by clicking ‘Apply Now’ on the Harmoney website.